RMITLibrary/SLC/README.md

 # Getting Started - self assessment quizzes

-Originally developed as UniReady self assessment quizzes, these have been renamed as "Getting started" to align with other RMIT LIbrary 'new student' initiatives.
+Originally developed as UniReady self assessment quizzes, these have been renamed as "Getting started" to align with other RMIT LIbrary 'new student' initiatives*.

 They currently resolve at the following address [https://emedia.rmit.edu.au/gettingstarted/](https://emedia.rmit.edu.au/gettingstarted/)